tarantool/doc/doc/reference/reference_lua/msgpack.rst

     and return the array size and a pointer to the first array component.
     A subsequent call to ``msgpack_decode`` can decode the component instead of the whole array.

-    :param byte-array: a pointer to a byte array formatted as MsgPack.
+    :param byte-array: a pointer to a raw MsgPack string.
     :param size: a number greater than or equal to the string's length

     :return: